 \subsubsection{Comparison to Prior Onboarding.}

-Compared to step-by-step onboarding methods, \sysName was described as more flexible and empowering.
-P4 compared it to video game tutorials where you are forced to proceed linearly: \textit{``You have to explore one step at a time… Here you have the freedom to onboard yourself the way you want to.''} P1 echoed this, preferring to ask for help when needed rather than \textit{"click all over"} through a fixed tutorial (DG5).
-For P2, who regularly onboards colleagues via videos and one-on-one sessions, \sysName represented a potential time saver.
-Although he values personal interaction, he saw the system as a \textit{"virtual project finance controller"} (DG3) that could free up some of his workload.
+Compared to step-by-step onboarding methods, \sysName was described as more flexible and empowering. \DianaParticipant{4} compared it to video game tutorials where you are forced to proceed linearly: \textit{``You have to explore one step at a time...
+Here you have the freedom to onboard yourself the way you want to.''} \DianaParticipant{1} echoed this, preferring to ask for help when needed rather than \textit{``click all over''} through a fixed tutorial (\DGFive).
+For \DianaParticipant{2}, who regularly onboards colleagues through videos and one-on-one sessions, \sysName represented a potential time-saver.
+Although he values personal interaction, he saw the system as a \textit{``virtual project finance controller''} (\DGThree) that could reduce his workload.